Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Summary

-As it was shown by \cite{Saraf2022}, different CMB lensing maps produce significantly different amplitude of cross correlation.
-To test this dependence we estimated galaxy linear bias and cross correlation amplitude using Sunyaev-Zeldovich deprojected (SZ-deproj) and temperature-only (TT) reconstructions of the CMB lensing convergence maps.
-We found the results from SZ-deproj and TT maps to be overall consistent with the MV map.
-The SZ-deproj map yielded $\sim 1\,\sigma$ higher value of cross correlation amplitude in the second tomographic bin and TT map completely resolved the deviation on the amplitude with respect to $\Lambda$CDM model for last two tomographic bins, but with poorer $\chi^{2}$ values.
-Finally, we estimated the impact of redshift mismatch correction on the $\sigma_{8}$ parameter and found that the corrected power spectra yielded estimates consistent with the standard cosmological model for the fourth bin, smaller by around $\sim 1\,\sigma$ for the first and third bin and by $\sim 3\,\sigma$ for the second bin.
+As shown by \cite{Saraf2022}, different CMB lensing maps produce significantly different cross-correlation amplitudes.
+To test this dependence, we estimated galaxy linear bias and cross-correlation amplitude using Sunyaev-Zeldovich deprojected (SZ-deproj) and temperature-only (TT) reconstructions of the CMB lensing convergence maps.
+We found the results from SZ-deproj and TT maps to be consistent with the MV map overall.
+The SZ-deproj map yields an $\sim 1\,\sigma$ higher value for cross-correlation amplitude in the second tomographic bin and {the} TT map completely resolves the deviation on the amplitude with respect to the $\Lambda$CDM model for {the} last two tomographic bins, but with poorer $\chi^{2}$ values.
+Finally, we estimated the impact of the redshift mismatch correction on the $\sigma_{8}$ parameter. {We} find that the corrected power spectra yields estimates that are consistent with the standard cosmological model for the fourth bin, smaller by around $\sim 1\,\sigma$ for the first and third bins, and smaller by $\sim 3\,\sigma$ for the second bin.

-In this study, we put forward the importance of precise modelling of the photometric redshift error distributions on the estimation of parameters like $\sigma_{8}$ from cross correlation measurements and presented a working example of scattering matrix formalism to correct for the redshift bin mismatch of objects in tomographic cross correlation analysis.
-The $\sigma_{8}-\Omega_{m}$ tension is one of the pressing challenges of modern cosmology.
-Upcoming large-scale structure surveys like Vera C. Rubin Observatory Legacy Survey of Space and Time (\citealt{LSST2019}; \citealt{LSST2009}) will enable us to put tighter constraints on the $\sigma_{8}-\Omega_{m}$ tension with tomographic cross correlation measurements.
-However, to avoid any biases it becomes crucial to properly take into account in the tomographic analysis of future datasets the redshift bin mismatch of objects.
+In this study, we demonstrate the importance of precise modelling of the photometric redshift error distributions when estimating parameters such as $\sigma_{8}$ from cross-correlation measurements and present a working example of scattering matrix formalism to correct for the redshift bin mismatch of objects in tomographic cross-correlation analysis.
+The $\sigma_{8}-\Omega_{m}$ tension is one of the pressing challenges of modern cosmology. {Upcoming large-scale structure surveys such as \textit{Vera C. Rubin} Observatory Legacy Survey of Space and Time (\citealt{LSST2019}; \citealt{LSST2009}), are expected to have smaller redshift errors.
+This will enable us to put tighter constraints on the $\sigma_{8}-\Omega_{m}$ tension with future tomographic cross-correlation measurements.
+However, the statistical errors of these surveys will also be small and the net outcome of the bin mismatch systematic error will depend on the interplay between redshift errors and survey statistical errors.
+From the results for simulations of {the} LSST survey presented in our previous publication \cite{Saraf2024}, we can expect the redshift bin mismatch to remain a significant systematic error even for future photometric datasets.
+Here we show that the method developed in \cite{Saraf2024} based on the use of the scattering matrix offers a robust way to mitigate bin mismatch, {which} should enable unbiased inference of cosmological parameters from future tomographic measurements.}

 \FloatBarrier \begin{appendix}